conbogar/wpf-calculator/README.md

 # wpf-calculator
-Windows WPF calculator with basic arithmetic, keyboard input, and clear/reset.
+Small calculator app for Windows built with C# and WPF.
+Supports + − × ÷, decimals, clear, and keyboard input.
+Focuses on simple, readable code and a minimal UI.